codebycalico/highlights/README.md

-# Highlights
+# Katakana Matrix
 ## Code by Calico Randall

-This code is incomplete and not recently tested.
-Needs an HTML to host the JavaScript code.
+Using JavaScript to create a code that acts similar to the stream of characters in the movie "The Matrix".